 Police officers are not allowed to go after someone who turns away from

-a checkpoint simply because they’re suspicious.
-Officers must have
+a checkpoint simply because they are suspicious.
+Officers must have valid

-valid reason to believe that you are intoxicated before they can pursue
+reason to believe that you are intoxicated before they can pursue your

 - Drove through a barricade / traffic cones